texasdiaz/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 Merging the Inverse of an SDK Update
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The diagram below shows the v8.0 tag pointing to the v8.0 merge commit along with references to the parents of v8.0.
+The diagram below shows an example repository structure.
+The `master` branch tracks the upstream `master`, and the `competition` branch contains merges from `master` and commits from the team.
+Highlighted are the v8.0 tag pointing to the v8.0 merge commit along with references to the parents of v8.0 (v8.0^1 and v8.0^2).

    .. figure:: images/tags.png
       :align: center